Five Easy Pieces: Music

-Also included are four songs sung by Tammy Wynette: "Stand by Your Man", "D-I-V-O-R-C-E", "Don't Touch Me", and "When There's a Fire in Your Heart".
+Also included in the film are four songs by Tammy Wynette: "Stand by Your Man", "D-I-V-O-R-C-E", "Don't Touch Me", and "When There's a Fire in Your Heart".

 Release

 The film was shown at the New York Film Festival on September 11, 1970.
 It opened commercially on September 12 at the Coronet Theatre in New York.

 Box office

 "The last sequence is of the finest quality.
 Bobby decides to leave both girlfriend and family and abandon life entirely...a truck driver gives him a ride to a place where 'it is very cold': the country of death.
 Rafelson and his cameraman László Kovács fix the scene in our minds forever: the filling station and its discreet restroom; the grey surrounding buildings; the dripping autumnal vegetation of the Pacific Northwest; the parked truck waiting to go to Alaska; the face of Nicholson, already aging and filled with premonitory shadows, fixed behind the windshield.
 Religion, love and family have all failed to work, leaving absolutely nothing at the end but a journey to nowhere."

 — —Biographer Charles Higham in The Art of the American Cinema: 1900-1971.

 In the film's opening weekend at the Coronet, it grossed $10,476.
 It grossed $36,710 in its first week.
 After ten weeks of release, it reached number one at the US box office.

 The film earned $1.2 million in the United States in 1970.
 By 1976, it had earned $8.9 million in the United States and Canada.